FreshRSS/FreshRSS/CONTRIBUTING.md

 ## Submit an idea

 You have great ideas, yes!
-Don't be shy and open [a new ticket](https://github.com/FreshRSS/FreshRSS/issues/new) on our bug tracker to ask if we can implement it.
+Don’t be shy and open [a new ticket](https://github.com/FreshRSS/FreshRSS/issues/new) on our bug tracker to ask if we can implement it.
 The greatest ideas often come from the shyest suggestions!

 If your idea is nice, we’ll have a look at it.